joelittlejohn/party/README.md

 ## Graceful shutdown

-When you register for service discovery it's essential that your instances unregister gracefully (e.g. when your sevice is deployed and old instances are shut down, you shouldn't see a short period of downtime).
-You must unregister from service discovery **before** Jetty begins rejecting incoming requests.
+When you register for service discovery it's essential that your instances disconnect gracefully (e.g. when your sevice is deployed and old instances are shut down, you shouldn't see a short period of downtime).
+You must disconnect from service discovery **before** Jetty begins rejecting incoming requests.

-If you're using [instrumented-ring-jetty](http://github.brislabs.com/libraries/instrumented-ring-jetty) then you can create a safe shutdown like:
+If you're using [instrumented-ring-jetty-adapter](https://github.com/mixradio/instrumented-ring-jetty-adapter) then you can create a safe shutdown like:

 ```clj
 (defn configure-server [server]